 “Great questions are a much better indicator of future success than great answers.”

-“I failed the [unspecified state] bar exam.
+Example question 1: “I failed the bar exam.
 Do you have any tips for improving?”

-• No background information, forcing the other person to probe or give a useless answer
+- No background information, doesn’t specify the state, forces the other person to probe or give a useless answer

-• No regard for the other’s time and attention, probably a Google-able question
+- No regard for the other person’s time and attention.
+The epitome of a Google-able question

-Result: General answers or overwhelming answers that are not targeted to what you need the most since people can’t read your mind.
-(Or I ask a bunch of questions back if I decide to respond.)
+Result: General answers or overwhelming answers that are not targeted to what you need the most, since people can’t read your mind.

-What would you do in my shoes?
-Thanks again, no rush and no worries if you can’t get to it.”
+What would you do in my shoes about X?
+Thanks again!
+No rush and no worries if you can’t get to it.”

-• Appreciative, easy to respond to (Hint: Busy people don’t answer questions in the order received)
+- Appreciative, easy to dive into (Hint: Busy people don’t answer questions in order received)

-Result: I answer exactly what you need and become more likely to be open to future questions.
-I also become optimistic about your future.
+Result: I answer with exactly what you need and become more likely to be open to future questions.
+I also become optimistic about your general future.

-If you want vague or overwhelming answers (aka useless answers that waste everyone’s time), ask vague questions that took 5 seconds to dictate to your iPhone.
+If you want vague or overwhelming platitudes that sound nice (aka useless answers that waste everyone’s time), ask vague questions that took 5 seconds to dictate to your iPhone.
 Might as well use ChatGPT.

-Thinking about the reader is useful in your essays, career, and everyday life.
+Thinking about your reader is useful in your essays, career, and everyday life.

-At the same time, you can be confident knowing that there is no wrong answer.
+At the same time, you can be confident knowing that there are many right answers.
 This is why I send Fire-up Fridays.
 If you read the success stories, you’ll see that there are common traits of passers but also that everyone carves their own path.

 That means…

-2️⃣ If you need structure, any major course will “work” (but I’m not a fan of Kaplan).
+2️⃣ If you need structure, any major course or program will “work” (but I’m not a fan of Kaplan).

 It’s not about which tennis racquet you use against Serena Williams that’ll make the difference.
-It’s your technique with the racquet.
+It’s your technique with the racket.

 A course is a supplement, not a default.